 United Nations to the Stockholm Conference (1945-1972)

-The post-war decolonization and rise of independent developing countries created new issues to manage natural resources.
+The post-war decolonization and rise of independent developing countries created new issues in managing natural resources.
 Nations challenged concession agreements, newly independent countries exercised their sovereignty over resources, and developed nations lost colonial access to these resources.

-During this period, as it pertains to conservation, the treaty and institutional framework rested with the United Nations and was largely a piecemeal and uncoordinated process.
+During this period, concerning conservation, the treaty and institutional framework rested with the United Nations and was essentially a piecemeal and uncoordinated process.
 No international organization – charted by the UN or others – was empowered to manage the process or given the mandate to coordinate.

-The failure to reach a consensus agreement on foreign direct investment during this period led to several countries limiting foreign direct investment or banning it outright.
-The General Agreement on Tariffs and Trade (GATT) in 1947 and the 1962 General Assembly Permanent Sovereignty Resolution were key developments during this period.
+During this period, the failure to reach a consensus agreement on foreign direct investment led to several countries limiting foreign direct investment or banning it outright.
+The General Agreement on Tariffs and Trade (GATT) in 1947 and the 1962 General Assembly Permanent Sovereignty Resolution were critical developments.
 Additionally, the 1967 adoption of the Draft Convention on the Protection of Foreign Property began to shape the investment landscape.

 Permanent Sovereignty over Natural Resources (PSNR)